NHK23/AIDM-7410-Project/README.md

 # AIDM-7410-Project

+# Our group topic is: Dismissed Women in CPR, Dying of Gender Bias!

 # This is HKBU AIDM 7410 project 📊

 This project consists of 4 components: **visualization**, **web**, **raw Data**, and **reb Scraper**.
 Below, you'll find a brief description and links to each section.